sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 With the introduction of macOS 10.15 Catalina, native apps and frameworks are automatically verified by the operating system to minimise the risk of running malicious code.

-If your plugin contains native frameworks or bundled binaries, notarization is mandatory if you want it to run on macOS 10.15. **Plugins written purely in JavaScript are not affected.**
+With the introduction of macOS 10.15 Catalina, native apps and frameworks are automatically verified by the operating system to minimise the risk of running malicious code.
+If your plugin includes native frameworks or bundled binaries, notarization is mandatory.

+> **Note:** Plugins written purely in JavaScript and not containing additional binaries do not require notarization.

 Keep in mind that notarization is not App Review: Apple will not review your code, nor reject your plugin under any circumstance.
 For more information, see [Notarizing Your App Before Distribution](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution), at Apple's Developer Site.